micREsoft/SysCaller/README.md

    - Naviate to the `Check` dir and run `syscaller.py `.
    - Run Option 1. / Validation Check first
    - Run Option 2. / Compatibility Check to see if it was successful.
+   - Run Option 3.
+Use GUI to use BuildTools
    - Build the SysCaller project to generate the `SysCaller.lib` file.

 3. Include the library in your project: